 Print this topic

-If you have metabolic dysfunction-associated fatty liver disease (MAFLD), there are several things you can do to stop it getting worse.
+If you have metabolic dysfunction-associated steatotic liver disease (MASLD), there are several things you can do to stop it getting worse.

 Stay a healthy weight

 Keep your weight within your healthy weight range.
-If you're an unhealthy weight, losing 5 to 10% of your body weight can remove some fat from your liver.
+If you are an unhealthy weight, losing 5 to 10% of your body weight can remove some fat from your liver.

 Aim to lose weight at a rate of 0.5 to 1 kg per week.